niehusst/learn-elm/beginning-elm/README.md

 ### ---- Import/Export src code ----

+An entire module can be imported with `import Module`.
+This makes it so that functions from the module have be accessed w/ the module name prefixed.
 To import specific functions from a module, use `import Module exposing (function)`.
-But it's best practice to call module functions w/ the module prefix: `Module.function`.
+But it's best practice to import the whole module and call module functions w/ the module prefix anyway: `Module.function`.
+Sometimes, for modules that contain a type + related functions, to avoid repeating the module name before type names (since those are often the same), you can import just the type definitions from the module (as long as there are no collisions) with `import Module exposing (Module(..))`.
+Other functions from the module can still be accessed via dot notation, just the union type case defintions will be imported directly.

+To shorten frequently used module names, you can alias an import use `Import Module as ShorterName exposing (..)`.

-Elm only looks for exposed functions from the directories specified in the `elm.json` file under `"source-directories"`, so if you add new directories not nested in an already included src dir, be sure to add it to that list to make sure Elm will look for source files there.
+Elm only looks for exposed functions in modules from the directories specified in the `elm.json` file under `"source-directories"`, so if you add new directories not nested in an already included src dir, be sure to add it to that list to make sure Elm will look for source files there.

+Packages contain module(s).
+Packages are released via a package manager.
+Using a package in Elm is similar to using local modules; `import Package` and then the module(s) in the package are accessed as `Package.Module.Function`, except where Package and Module are the same, then Elm is nice and lets us only say it once.

 ### ---- Testing ----